craigcitro/r-travis/README.md

 * Add a [travis shield](http://about.travis-ci.org/docs/user/status-images/)
   to your `README` file.

+## Linux or OS X builds

+By default, builds are done on Linux.
+That is enabled by choosing language: c in the .travis.yml file.
+Builds on OS X can be enabled by choosing language: objective-c.
+See the comments in the .travis.yml file.

+Currently, Travis-CI does not support builds that loop over platforms (such as Linux and OS X) in one build.

 ## The future

 My plan is to ultimately merge this into travis as a first-class citizen, so